 - Indexes are faster.
 Integer indexing is more storage-efficient than variable-length strings, and lookups by numeric primary key beat lookups by username at every scale.

-- Several API endpoints require IDs.
+- Several endpoints require IDs.
 Sorsa's

 /info-batchacceptsuser_ids, list and community endpoints reference accounts by numeric ID, and most official X API endpoints likewise expect numeric IDs.

-How Twitter User IDs Are Generated
+How Twitter user IDs are generated

 Twitter built its ID generation system, Snowflake, in 2010 to solve a distributed-systems problem.
 At Twitter scale, asking a central database "what is the next ID?" for every new tweet, message, or account would not work.
 Snowflake lets any server mint globally unique 64-bit integers independently, with no coordination, by combining three values: